rizaldevs/cybermod/docs/get-started/configuration.md

 #### 3. Exception Handling

-The `throw_exceptions` attribute is a boolean flag that determines whether cybermod should raise exceptions for certain events.
+The `throw_exceptions` attribute is a boolean flag that determines whether pyromod should raise exceptions for certain events.
 You can set it to `True` or `False` based on your preferences.

 Example: